champsproject/chem_react_dyn/README.md

-Welcome to the GitHub repository for the book on chemistry and dynamical systems!
+Welcome to the GitHub repository!

 What this book is about?
 ------------------------